chandanhpcic/docs/source/manual/proxy.rst

     followed by the upload button  <i class="fa fa-upload fa-fw"></i>.
     <br/><br/>
-    The reset <i class="fa fa-fw fa-remove"></i> button can be used to remove your custom template from the configuration, after which the download option would return the standard OPNsense template.
+    The reset <i class="fa fa-fw fa-remove"></i> button can be used to remove your custom template from the configuration, after which the download option would return the standard Reticen8 template.

 There are some rules to take into account when creating custom themed error pages: